-Rattan chairs, wrought iron table, brass buckets… Our infatuation for antique objects and vintage furniture spreads outdoor!
+Rattan chairs, wrought iron table, brass buckets… Our infatuation for antique objects and vintage furniture spread outdoor!
 Nowadays, decor items are not exclusively limited anymore to interior design.
 They even begin to relegate contemporary garden furniture and high-tech barbecues to the rank of “antiques”.
 Revenge is a dish best served cold… and out in the open!

 After conquering other industries like clothing, home decor, music, Internet Technologies, automotive, and interior design, vintage now invites itself in the garden.
 Once the last stronghold of the house which only tolerated modern comfort with plush chairs and brand new barbecues, backyards, gardens, and terraces are now the perfect place to showcase vintage furniture.